-Chatbots excel at handling repetitive work that can become tedious to human agents.
-Additionally, if a customer is escalated from a chatbot to a human agent, the chatbot will transfer the entire conversation history, preventing the customer from having to start over, and allowing the agent to quickly and easily identify and solve the customer’s issue.
+AI chatbots excel at handling repetitive work that can become tedious to human agents.
+Additionally, if a customer is escalated from an AI chatbot to a human agent, the chatbot will transfer the entire conversation history, preventing the customer from having to start over, and allowing the agent to quickly and easily identify and solve the customer’s issue.

 Today’s customers want to self-serve and find answers on their own in the moment, without having to pick up the phone or email and wait for a response.
-Chatbots provide the experiences they expect.
+AI chatbots provide the experiences they expect.

 Simple chatbots are the most pervasive chatbots on the market today.
 Similar to an FAQ page, they’re created for casual use and are designed to deliver an entertaining experience for customers.
 If a simple chatbot doesn’t know an answer or can’t understand a customer question, the stakes are relatively low for the brand.
 For instance, we don’t really expect Apple’s Siri or Amazon’s Alexa to know all the answers.
 These are examples of “unbound” chatbots that have no specific context to operate within.